timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The publication engine handles the server side of the publication protocol specified in [@!RFC8181].
 That is, CAs interact with a publication engine.
 The publication engine also prepares the content for public consumption through RRDP and rsync.

-It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP.
+It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid that increased load on one function impacts other functions.

 ## Self-Hosted CA and Self-Hosted Repository Considerations

-The most common and RECOMMENDED approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g., a RIR or a NIR).
+The most common approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g., a RIR or a NIR).
 However, in some specific circumstances (e.g., deployment policy), resource holders might instead choose to deploy